 Introduction

 Avian migratory flights can be studied using a wide range of techniques, including GPS and satellite telemetry, altimeters, imaging, and radar (Thaxter et al. 2016).
 These tools can be used to describe the altitudinal distributions of nocturnal avian migrants and examine how those altitudes shift in response to wind, weather, and artificial light during migration (Bauer et al. 2019).
-Research has focused on how these factors influence the risk of bird collision with obstacles (Lao et al. 2020), although there are still knowledge gaps regarding low altitude flights that put birds within range of airspace obstacles (<200m above ground level, hereafter AGL).
-Obstacles present at these altitudes include buildings (365–988 million bird collisions per year, Loss et al. 2014), wind turbines (234, thousand bird collisions per year, Loss et al. 2013), and communication towers (4–5 million bird collisions per year, Gehring et al. 2011).
+Research has focused on how these factors influence the risk of bird collision with obstacles (Lao et al. 2020), although there are still knowledge gaps regarding low altitude flights that put birds within range of airspace obstacles (<200m above ground level, hereinafter AGL).
+Obstacles present at these altitudes include buildings (365–988 million bird collisions per year, Loss et al. 2014), wind turbines (234,000 bird collisions per year, Loss et al. 2013), and communication towers (4–5 million bird collisions per year, Gehring et al. 2011).
 Flights at obstacle height can be difficult to study due to blind spots in weather radar at low altitudes (Rogers et al. 2020), although some radar studies have had success in quantifying their prevalence.
-Cohen et al. (2022) estimated that 35% of birds migrating along the Great Lakes shorelines passed through the rotor sweep of a wind turbine at some point during their migratory flight, and White et al. (2020) found that migrating bird densities near Lake Erie remained highest below 400 m, even during peak migratory periods.
+Cohen et al. (2022) estimated that 35% of birds migrating along the Great Lakes shorelines passed through the rotor swept zone of a wind turbine at some point during their migratory flight, and White et al. (2020) found that migrating bird densities near Lake Erie remained highest below 400 m, even during peak migratory periods.
 Despite the utility of these studies, radar is generally limited to making inferences about overall patterns in bird migration and cannot provide insights into susceptibility to obstacle collisions at a species level.
-Species level insight is particularly important as not all birds are equally susceptible to obstacle collisions; Nichols et al. (2018) identified 13 species and 7 genera as “supercolliders”, or taxa which are found more often after obstacle collisions than expected given their population size.
-Gathering species-level data regarding use of low altitudes would allow us to determine whether altitude is contributing to the increased risk of collision with obstacles for these species.
+Species-level insight is particularly important as not all species are equally susceptible to obstacle collisions; Nichols et al. (2018) identified 13 species and 7 genera as “supercolliders”, or taxa that are found more often after obstacle collisions than expected, given their population size.
+Gathering species-level data regarding use of low altitudes would allow one to determine whether flight altitude is contributing to the increased risk of collision with obstacles for these species.

-Gaining species-level insight into bird flight altitudes requires the use of bird-borne telemetry equipment, usually either altimeters or satellite GPS transmitters (Thaxter et al. 2016).
-Transmitters come with their own set of drawbacks; they are expensive to deploy, collect far less data than other techniques, and are usually limited to birds above a specific size.
+Gaining species-level insight into flight altitudes requires the use of bird-borne telemetry equipment, usually altimeters or GPS transmitters (Thaxter et al. 2016).
+Transmitters come with their own set of drawbacks: they are expensive to deploy, collect far less data than other techniques, and are usually limited to birds above a specific mass.
 However, telemetry equipment can be used to make inferences about species-specific flight altitude, including both high and low altitudes, and in the case of GPS transmitters, can often do so with very high precision.
-Several studies have described low altitude flights using GPS transmitters, including Bowlin et al. (2015), which found that of 13 tracked Swainson’s Thrush (Catharus ustulatus) migratory flights, one bird spent over an hour flying at altitudes <100 m before rising to altitudes of 300–500 m.
-A second thrush spent the entirety of its ~2 hour migratory flight at an altitude of ~40 m.
+Several studies have described low altitude flights using GPS transmitters, including Bowlin et al. (2015), who found that of 13 tracked Swainson’s Thrush (Catharus ustulatus) migratory flights, one bird spent over an hour flying at altitudes <100 m before rising to altitudes of 300–500 m.
+A second thrush spent the entirety of its ~2 hr migratory flight at an altitude of ~40 m.
 Galtbalt et al. (2021) found that Whimbrel (Numenius phaeopus) and Far Eastern Curlew (Numenius madagascariensis) have overwater median flight altitudes of 132 m and 156 m above sea level, respectively, although those altitudes increase to 718 m and 538 m when flying over land.
-Further transmitter studies focusing specifically on birds that are highly susceptible to collisions with airspace obstacles may allow us to better understand the prevalence of low altitude flights among these species, and how those flights influence collision risk.
+Further transmitter studies focusing specifically on birds that are highly susceptible to collisions with airspace obstacles may allow one to better understand the prevalence of low altitude flights among these species, and how those flights influence collision risk.